Order of CúChulainn: Citation

 Each member receives a certificate, on which there is a citation which details the Scouting career of the recipient and reasons why he/she has been deemed to have made an exceptional contribution to the provision of Scouting in Ireland.
 The citation is read formally before the presentation is made.

 Order pin

 An Order of CuChulainn pin may be worn on the adult award ribbon.
 The pin consists of a hound, identical to that on the pendant.

 Similar awards

 The Boy Scouts of America Silver Buffalo Award is an international equivalent award to the Order of CúChulainn.
-Unlike the Silver Buffalo, however, The Order is always presented to an active member of Scouting Ireland.
-Honorary membership may be offered to significant public figures in recognition of their achievements.
-This honorary membership does not confer membership of the Order of CúChulainn.

-The Scout association (UK) awards the Silver Wolf.
+The Scout association (UK) awards the Silver Wolf, which was awarded to a number of figures from Ireland prior to Irish independence but has also been awarded since, such as in the case of the award to Michael Webb in 1985.
 Scouts Australia awards the Silver Kangaroo.
-Scouts New Zealand awards the Order of the Silver Kawaka.
-The Order of the Silver Elephant is awarded in India.

 The World Organization of the Scout Movement awards the Bronze Wolf.